-If you are a scuba diver and would like to dive Molokini Crater, we highly recommend this tour.
+If you are a scuba diver and would like to dive at some of the best underwater locations in Maui, we highly recommend this amazing tour.
 We have gone with this group many times, and we are always impressed with the quality.
 It’s always an amazing experience.

 IMPORTANT TIP: One thing to keep in mind, however, is if you scuba dive on this trip, you can’t go up to Haleakala or get on a plane for a specific time afterward, per diving health and safety rules.
 So be sure and double-check the timing needed before you can go to a higher elevation.
 Also, be sure and book this first and plan the rest of your itinerary afterward.

 During a five-day visit, you will definitely have time for a luau experience as well.
 It’s a must for any visit to Hawaii.
 Not only do you learn about Hawaiian culture through songs and activities, but it is a great Hawaiian tradition to enjoy this family-style meal.